mellaurie/tone/pages/02.april-2020/03.U1/_1-5/alert.md

 - [Inquiry-Based Learning \| Centre for Teaching and Learning](https://www.queensu.ca/ctl/teaching-support/instructional-strategies/inquiry-based-learning)
 - [Inquiry-based learning in higher education: Principal forms, educational objectives, and disciplinary variations](https://www.researchgate.net/publication/239800379_Inquiry-based_learning_in_higher_education_Principal_forms_educational_objectives_and_disciplinary_variations)
 - [An Overview Of Cooperative Learning](http://www.co-operation.org/what-is-cooperative-learning)

+*Questions to Consider*

+:fa-question: What principles and practices resonate with you?
+:fa-question: How do these influence your course design?